DuplicatePR-bot/DuplicatePRBOT/readme.md

 # DuplicatePR Bot Team
 We are researchers at Carnegie Mellon University developing a bot to monitor GitHub projects and alert project maintainers to potentially duplicate pull requests.
 [Shurui Zhou](https://www.cs.cmu.edu/~shuruiz) is a Ph.D. student studying under Professor [Christian Kästner](https://www.cs.cmu.edu/~ckaestne/).
-Annika Esau and [Luyao Ren](http://luyaoren.com/) are undergraduate REU student.
+Annika Esau and [Luyao Ren](http://luyaoren.com/) are undergraduate REU students.

 INTRUDE comes out of an NSF-funded research project at Carnegie Mellon University, identfying potentially redundant development in open-source software development.
 INTRUDE is open source and hosted for the community.
 We would love to hear your ideas and feedback.
 Explore the source or open an issue.